santi100a/random-lib/README.md

 **WARNING: This library doesn't generate cryptographically safe random numbers, due to its reliance on `Math.random()`.
 This library is designed to be portable across the browser and Node.js, to the expense of security.**

-There's no warranty, and be aware there might be bugs in my code.
-Pull requests and issues are welcome!

 ## API

 - `function random(max: number, min: number = 0): number;`